-It might not surprise you that children with learning and attention issues may also struggle emotionally.
+It might not surprise you that children with learning and thinking differences may also struggle emotionally.
 Research shows that these kids are four to six times more likely to be diagnosed with a mental health disorder than other kids their age.

 Deciding that your child needs outside help with his emotional issues can be tough.
 But getting him the help he needs can make a big difference in his life.